Huawei phones is an interesting and unique case that shines a spotlight on how to assert your consumer rights.

-The trade wars between the USA and China impacted on Huawei phones being able to work with Google to provide software updates for the Android operating system that powers the devices at the time of writing this.
+The trade wars between the USA and China impacted on Huawei phones being able to work with Google to provide software updates for the Android operating system that powers the devices earlier in 2019.
+This dispute was resolved a few weeks later, although it caused massive problems at the time.

 It is a tricky one to argue that the phone you have bought under the Consumer Rights Act 2015 is not;

 - As described